DanielSabba/MLOps22/README.md

 **What is the baseline (current) value of the metric?**<br>
 We benchmark xgb regressor with two datasets, boston house price (2.87 MAE) and french motor (0.003 MAE) <br>
+In regards to the fairness of the baseline model, we discovered certain features that the model is unfair towards.
+Specifically, for the Boston dataset, the "Indus" feature resulted in bias, as both the "independence" and "seperation" terms of the "Dalex" module exceeded the epsilon range of 0.8 - 1.25 (the default range).
+This indicates that the model is biased.
+Similarly, for the French Motor dataset, the "exposure" feature caused an unfair model, with both the "independence" and "seperation" terms again exceeding the epsilon range of 0.8 - 1.25 <br>

 **How will we measure the metric?**<br>
 We will compare our improved baseline with market common implementations with several datasets.<br>